Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-worker.md

 ```

 In the next step we want to implement a method which acts as a worker.
 This happens by adding the `@Worker` annotation.
-You are required to set a type in there.
-The type matches the corresponding
+You are required to set a type which is used as reference to specify which
-type/topic defined in the BPMN activity.
+job worker request the respective service task job.

 Your method can be of any return type.
 Set void if you do not want to store anything back to the scope of the process engine.
-If you have an object in return it will be stored in a local-context in the process-instance.
+If you have an object in return it will be stored in a local-context in the process instance.
 If you want to use it globally
 make sure to define the input/output mappings in your process.

 ```java